sirily11/MSBD5002-course-code/readme.md

 # MSBD5002 Data mining

-Algorithm in class implemented in python
+Algorithm in class implemented in python.
+The algorithms' implementations are not strictly follow the correct input.
+It follows the representations in class.

 ## List of algorithms
 (could work with example in class)